nerves-hub/nerves_key/hw/README.md

 The NervesKey is a tiny circuit board with an ATECC608A cryptographic chip from Microchip Technology.
 The chip is a relatively inexpensive addition to embedded computing platforms that include an I2C bus.
 The NervesKey circuit board is primarily intended to offer an easy and non-disruptive adaptation to the Raspberry Pi, but can also be used in other development applications.

-![NervesKey bottom](pictures/NK_Assembled.jpg "Assembled NervesKey Boards") Figure 1 - Assembled NervesKey Boards
+![NervesKey bottom](pictures/NK_Assembled.jpg "Assembled NervesKey Boards")

+*Figure 1* Assembled NervesKey Boards

 This directory contains hardware documentation for the production NervesKey board.
 Historical versions existing from earlier development efforts are removed to avoid confusion, but in general will operate the same way.
 Some historical versions might contain the ATECC508A chip instead, but the NervesKey software is agnostic to this difference.